isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int local = 42;
     // Want a copy of local.
-    // Since a copy of local is made, it will be
+    // Since a copy of local is made, it will
-    // available at all times for the call. thread_pool.queue_work([=]{ process(local); });
+    // always be available for the call. thread_pool.queue_work([=]{ process(local); });

 ##### Enforcement